ExplainedRE/website/content/posts/flare-on7 - Report/index.md

 ```

-Let's run the program and check the value of `out.bin`:
+Let's run the script and check the value of `out.bin`:

 ```vb
 $ file out.bin